hiikezoe/web-ext-webpack-plugin/README.md

 - `firefoxProfile` (optional) - A specific Firefox profile to use.
   This may be either a profile name or the path to a profile directory.
   If this is not set a new profile is generated each time.

+- `ignoreFiles` (optional) - A list of glob patterns to define which files should be ignored.
+If you specify relative paths, they will be relative to your `sourceDir`.

+  By default, without the use of `ignoreFiles`, the following rules are applied:

+  - Any file ending in `.xpi` or `.zip` is ignored
+  - Any hidden file (one that starts with a dot) is ignored
+  - Any directory named `node_modules` is ignored

+  When you specify custom patterns using `ignoreFiles`, they are applied in addition to the default patterns.

 - `keepProfileChanges` (optional) - A boolean value indicating if the profile specified by `firefoxProfile`.